 GHS Label Creation

-Any workplace that uses hazardous chemicals needs to have updated chemical labels that reflect the Globally Harmonized System (GHS) standard for chemical labeling adopted by OSHA in 2012.
+Any workplace that uses hazardous chemicals must use updated chemical labels that reflect the Globally Harmonized System (GHS) standard for chemical labeling, which OSHA adopted in 2012.
 These labeling requirements became mandatory in the U.S. on June 1, 2016.

-GHS labels contain several sections that are necessary to adequately alert employees of the dangers that exist with a particular chemical.
-Once that information is obtained, the person in charge of creating those labels will know how to format them.
-Furthermore, acquiring that information makes label creation a quick and easy task, with the ultimate goal of ensuring safety for everyone within the area.
+GHS labels contain several sections that are necessary to adequately alert employees to the dangers associated with a particular chemical.
+Once that information is obtained, the person responsible for creating those labels will know how to format them.
+Furthermore, acquiring that information makes label creation quick and easy, with the ultimate goal of ensuring everyone's safety in the area.

 Globally Harmonized System labels must include six key elements to comply with OSHA's Hazard Communication (HazCom) 2012 standard.
 Every GHS label or container must contain the following elements: